 2. Pulpo (Octopus) and Pulpa (Pulp)

-Sometimes we screw up our words on stage, and sometimes they simply slip our minds at those oh so inconvenient moments.
-Flash forward a few years later in Southern Spain in the coastal town of Huelva.
-Having now acquired a decent level of Spanish and being terribly sick the second time around, I decided to buy some orange juice from the corner store.
+I was in Southern Spain in the coastal town of Huelva.
+I had acquired a decent level of Spanish by that time, and I was terribly sick, so I decided to buy some orange juice from the corner store.

 “I need one with pulp” I thought.
 Then, “Oh wait,” I thought nervously, “How do I say pulp?
-I should have brought my dictionary..stupid, stupid!”
-Being a bit of an obsessive perfectionist at times, I had promised myself at the beginning of the trip to carry a dictionary at all times in order to learn words within context, but alas the sniffles had taken me over.
+I should have brought my dictionary.”

-I decided to overcome my fear and took matters into my own hands.
-I walked up to the shopkeeper, holding a tissue to my face to block my cough, and said, “Señor, busco zumo de naranja que tenga pulpo” (Sir, I’m looking for orange juice that contains octopus).
-Despite using the subjunctive tense correctly in “que tenga,” I screwed up the noun…pretty bad.
+I walked up to the shopkeeper and said, “Señor, busco zumo de naranja que tenga pulpo” (Sir, I’m looking for orange juice that contains octopus).
+Despite using the subjunctive tense correctly in “que tenga,” I screwed up the noun pretty badly.

-When I heard the word mar (sea/ocean) I immediately clued in that I was in fact talking about octopus.
+When I heard the word mar (sea/ocean), I was immediately clued in that I was, in fact, talking about octopus.
 My pulp was very lejos (far) from my reach.

-These two should be fairly easy to remember, since octopus starts with “o,” and pulpo ends in “o.”
-Just pair the o’s together!
+These two should be fairly easy to remember, since octopus starts with O and pulpo ends in O.

 Me gusta el pulpo a la parrilla.
 (I like grilled octopus.)